|

 N&S’s technology solutions are avoidances of the basic problems: the

 failure of mindless markets to meet real needs, and very bad organization.
-As permaculturalist Bill Mollison

-true in This principle is routinely violated in modern These practical necessities suggest two general strategies for
+This principle is routinely violated in modern These practical necessities suggest two general strategies for

 eco-development: (1) nurture human creativity and participation wherever